-But the way I see it, it’s not always the writing or the lack of time that’s challenging us older bloggers.
+But the way I see it, it’s not always the writing or the lack of time that’s challenging us more mature bloggers.

 Why reading more is one of the best blogging goals

-It's not only a good online habit to adopt.
-Successful people don’t ever stop learning.
-And if you want to learn more about what's happening in your industry, the easiest way is to learn online, from the experts!
+Successful people (and bloggers!) don’t ever stop learning.
+If you want to learn more about your reader and what's happening in your industry, the easiest way is to learn online, from the experts!

 - Which topics work in your niche and which ones don’t